Life at Mizzou

 Life as a Mizzou Tiger

 If school spirit is important to you, you couldn’t pick a better place than the University of Missouri, where students are full of Tiger Pride!
-With M-I-Z Z-O-U chants and Tiger Walks every August, the University of Missouri and tradition go hand-in-hand.
+With a sea of black and gold, the Columns, Tiger Stripe Ice Cream and chants of MIZ – ZOU, the University of Missouri and passion for tradition go hand-in-hand.

 Military Friendly School